This quick one pan, Spanish style chicken with cauliflower rice is super easy and big on flavor.

 If you enjoy this recipe, you might also enjoy my ebook One-Pan Meals that has many more easy and delicious recipes for you to try using just one pan so you won’t have to spend hours cleaning dishes.

-Gluten Free Chicken Wings (Keto, Low Carb, And Paleo)
+Gluten Free Chicken Wings (Keto, Low Carb, And Paleo) In this recipe, I’ve included lot of tips to make the best wings.

-Quick One Pan Spanish Style Chicken With Cauliflower Rice
+Quick Mediterranean Chicken With Cauliflower Rice

 Ingredients